 Private payer responses to readmissions

 Private payers may penalize health systems for readmissions through reduced payments for whatever services and medications are rendered and dispensed to readmitted patients.
 At the same time, an increasingly common practice among private payers is to establish annual budgets for health systems.
-Budgets they base on past years’ numbers of total patients served, and per-patient revenues — and above which they’ll pay nothing to the health system, if its billing during a given year exceeds the “budget” they’ve been given.
+Budgets they base on past years’ numbers of total patients served, and per-patient revenues — and above which they’ll pay nothing to the health system, if its billing during a given year exceeds the “budget” they’ve been given on this payment model.

 Statistical evidence indicates that up to 70% of all preventable readmissions are due to patient prescription non-compliance.
-What’s more, based on the analytics generated by ProxsysRx’s proprietary software, readmissions from prescription non-compliance are often significantly more expensive than other readmissions.
+What’s more, based on the analytics generated by ProxsysRx’s proprietary software, readmissions from prescription non-compliance are often significantly more expensive to health care providers than other readmissions.

 Leading causes of medication non-compliance